What are my rights?

 Some lawyers may agree to a contingency fee arrangement

 Some lawyers may agree to take a percentage of any amount you receive from the estate as a result of a successful challenge.
 This is called a contingency fee arrangement.
 With this type of arrangement, a lawyer will only charge you legal fees if you win the case.
 Many lawyers will still require you to pay certain expenses called disbursements even if you’re not successful.
-See the Law Society of BC’s page for more on lawyer fee arrangements and other types of costs you may be asked to pay.
+The Law Society of BC has more on this type of fee arrangement.

 Step 2.
 File a notice of dispute